winterthediplomat/md2bbc/README.md

 Fortunately, md2bbc does not need any external library to work.
 The tests may require to use QUnit.js, the testing library built for the jquery project.

 Talking about browser support...
-John Frasier (the original developer of the library) [supported a lot of old browsers](https://github.com/coreyti/showdown/#browser-compatibility).
+John Fraser (the original developer of the library) [supported a lot of old browsers](https://github.com/coreyti/showdown/#browser-compatibility).
 We try to support them too, you can just try to run the [tests](http://alfateam123.github.io/md2bbc) and see it something becomes red.

 ### notes ###